 I did not understand why it caused offence.

 My reason for this is that Lorca’s story is in the public domain.
 Check out Wikipedia for anything you’d like to know about him.
-He’s also deceased, God rest his soul.
-If Lorca comes to me in a dream and tells me to take my damn experiment off my blog, I might oblige him 🙂 But in the mean time, I bet Lorca doesn’t mind us picking up on his emotional life from his photo.
+He’s also deceased.
+If Lorca comes to me in a dream and tells me to take my experiment off my blog, I might oblige him 🙂 But in the mean time, I bet Lorca doesn’t mind us picking up on his emotional life from his photo.
 You can also delve into his psyche through his poetry.
 That’s what his literary critics do as their full time day job, using his poetry (I had tutorials with some of those people when I was at University – so they definitely exist!)